-Rock & Roll and the Good News: Episode #1 – Matters of the Heart
+The Rock & Roll and Good News Program: Episode #1 – Matters of the Heart

 If you have not done so before, please review the Background on the Program

 As you start to review this episode, please know that YOU matter.
 Regardless of what you are struggling with, regardless of the depths of your sorrows and regardless of how lonely you feel, the Good News is that YOU matter.
+You may not feel it right now, but you do matter.
 I hope the message below nourishes you in the most meaningful way to comfort you and strengthen you to keep climbing into the ring to face your battles.

 Episode #1: Matters of the Heart